Wimbledon 2019: Fabio Fognini apologises over bomb outburst in loss to Tennys Sandgren

 The world number 10 also took a medical time-out for treatment to a bloodied hand after punching his racket to the court in frustration.

-Sandgren is through to the fourth round at Wimbledon for the first time and will face fellow American Sam Querrey on Monday.
+Sandgren will face fellow American Sam Querrey in the fourth round on Monday.

 Wimbledon was hit by a bomb during World World II that damaged the Centre Court roof.